skyhawk86305/aiq-ui/README.md

 # aiq-ui

-An Angular.js application for interacting with the AIQ backend
+An Angular.js application written in TypeScript for interacting with the AIQ backend

 ## Getting Started
  - Install NodeJS v6.9.x (Latest LTS release)